curv3d/curv/docs/Language.rst

   [a,b]*[c,d] == [a*c,b*d] == [c*a,d*b] == [c,d]*[a,b]   // commutative
   1*[a,b] == [1*a,1*b] == [a,b]                          // identity element

+Note: For matrix arguments, ``a*b`` performs elementwise (Hadamard) multiplication, and not matrix multiplication.
+This is because it would be bad design to overload the same symbol with two operations that obey different algebraic laws.
+For standard matrix multiplication, use ``dot``, the tensor dot product.

 Other Tensor Operations
 ~~~~~~~~~~~~~~~~~~~~~~~